yasutakatou/secretloader/README.md

 - Create a template file that matches the configuration file you wish to generate.
 - Register the information you wish to embed in Secrets Manager

+note) Please register with Secret Manager in plain text.

 # Template file

 {}, the name of the Secrets Manager will be read from AWS.
 Other lines are output as is.